javieriserte/hack-a-ton-dp/README.md

-    crate_references.py  -> contains the code to create the references in fasta-like format create_train_test.py -> contains the code to run CD-HIT and to create the splits in train and test (uniprot and disprot id) parse_features.py    -> contains the code to parse the features (hhblits, spider2, psi-blast) - not used for now test.py              -> contains the code to test the datasets
+    crate_references.py  -> contains the code to create the references in fasta-like format create_train_test.py -> contains the code to run CD-HIT and to create the splits in train and test (uniprot and disprot id) parse_features.py    -> contains the code to parse the features (hhblits, spider2, psi-blast) - not used for now main.py              -> contains the code to create the network model, train the model and test the model

 ## What has been already done